Unscroller Home

 unscroller.com/how-to-stop-doomscrolling/

 If doomscrolling keeps stealing your evenings, work blocks, or attention, the goal is not to become stronger than every feed.
-The goal is to make the habit harder to start and easier to interrupt.
+The goal is to make the habit harder to start, easier to interrupt, and less able to delay the life you are trying to build.

 Keep it simple